EPLibrary/oclc2/Readme.md

 files until 'oclc2driver.sh' removes the submission tarball.

 'oclc2driver.sh' is cron'ed on ilsdev1.epl.ca to run after 'oclc2.sh'.
-It coordinates the uploading of files to OCLC via SFTP, which can't be automated on either the Production or Test ILS.
+It coordinates the uploading of files to OCLC via SFTP.

 Product Description:
 Bash shell script written by Andrew Nisbet for Edmonton Public Library, distributable by the enclosed license.